bmargerin/docs-exchange/maven-api-docs/Getting Started.md

      </properties>
 ```

-The XML’s property ‘key’ should be the key of the custom field or category.
+The XML property ‘key’ should be the key of the custom field or category.

 Documentation or pages:

-- Create a docs directory under src/main/resources and place all of your pages and images as we described in docs zip structure.
+- Create a docs directory under `src/main/resources` containing all of your pages and images.
+Use the directory structure shown in the [examples repository][1].
-- You should add the Maven Assembly Plugin in the pom’s plugin section in order to package the docs folder, to do that you could copy and paste the Maven Assembly Plugin configuration section below.
+- To package the docs folder, add the Maven Assembly Plugin in the pom’s plugin section.
+Optionally, copy and paste the following Maven Assembly Plugin configuration section.
-- Create the assembly.xml file under src/main/resources/docs-assembly to set up the Maven assembly plugin.
-Copy and paste the Content of Assembly.xml file section below.
+- Create the `assembly.xml` file under `src/main/resources/docs-assembly` to set up the Maven Assembly Plugin.
+Copy and paste the content of the following `assembly.xml` file section.

-##### Maven Assembly Plugin configuration
+##### Maven Assembly Plugin Configuration

 ```
 <plugin>